samlaubscher/Stellar-Drift-Game-M2/assets/Implementation.md

     }
   }
 ```
 Within the `moveSprite()` method, `speed` has been halved and there are fresh `notZeroRange()` values called each time the `z` index resets for a new `Sprite` to be generated.
-An if statement is used to set `this.randomX` to 0 randomly with low odds in order to fix a bug with players staying on 0 and not crashing.
+An if statement is used to set `this.randomX` to 0 and `this.randomY` to 9 randomly with low odds in order to fix a bug with players staying on 0 and not crashing.
 The `speed` has been halved so that the background remains more engaging whilst the sprites are not too fast for the player.

 ```
     [...]